fullmetaltac/interview-notes/devops/git.md

 puts "Hello, #{name}!"
 ```

 There you have it.
-We’ve dumped commit objects, tree objects and blob objects directly from the git repository.
-That’s all there is to it, blobs, trees and commits.
+We've dumped commit objects, tree objects and blob objects directly from the git repository.
+That's all there is to it, blobs, trees and commits.

 ## Lab 24: Creating a Branch

-Let’s call our new branch ‘greet’.
+Let's call our new branch 'greet'.

 ```shell
 git checkout -b greet